Wentril/kubernetes_workshop/course.md

 #### Contradictory namespace specification

-In general you can set the namespace of the resource which you are creating either in the YAML manifest or by using the `-n` flag with `kubectl` commands.
-But it won't work if you specify it in both places and it will be different.
+In general, you can set the namespace of the resource which you are creating either in the YAML manifest or by using the `-n` flag with `kubectl` commands.
+But it won't work if you specify it in both places, and it will be different.
 ```bash
 kubectl apply -f examples/<manifest>.yaml -n default  # where `metadata.namespace` is set to `my-namespace`
 ```